 I have lived in Ottawa all my life.
 My great-great grandfather came to the Ottawa area in 1870 and lived in (Old) Ottawa East.
 He and his brother became involved in the local government as well as the community.
 Much of my interests in Ottawa and its history began with discovering my family's history.
 One of my ancestors, James Ballantyne, took photos of the Ottawa area.
 These photos, for me, provided a glimpse into Ottawa's past.
 It was the starting point for my project on the former buildings of Ottawa.

 Another passion in life is music .
 I play guitar, piano and drums.
 In my spare time I like to record my own songs and I have been writing for over 10 years.
 If I was to choose a genre to describe my music, it would be Alternative Folk.

 In my spare time, I have combined some of my interests with geomatics.
 I try to find ways to convey my research into a view-able map.
 With my research into former buildings of Ottawa, I found a way to display results as a web map (KML file).

 In recent years, my choice of software has turned to open source applications in geomatics.
 In my profession and personal projects, I use different open source software, such as OSGeo, QGIS, GDAL and Python.
 Open source technology constantly changes as developers from the open source community continue to modify applications.
 I find the customization options which open source software provides to be beneficial in what I produce.

 What I do

-I am a Geomatics Analyst at Natural Resources Canada and I have been working on the Federal Geospatial Platform since March, 2018.
+I am a Computer Programmer at Natural Resources Canada (NRCan) on the team which supports and maintains the Earth Observation Data Management System (EODMS).
+I have been on the job since October 2019.

 What I've done